X-Plane/xptools/src/WEDDocs/index.markdown

 WorldEditor (or WED) is the scenery creation and editing tool for the X-Plane flight simulator.
 It is designed to be a graphical tool for editing scenery overlays.
 It is able to:

+*   create full custom airports,
-*   create custom airports or custom scenery,
+*   create off-airport full custom overlay scenery,
-*   customize a local airport using built-in airport elements,
+*   customize a default X-Plane airport using built-in airport elements,
-*   customize the air traffic control flow at an airport, and
+*   customize the air traffic control flow at an airport,
+*   up- and download default X-Plane airports to the [X-Plane Scenery Gateway][6]
 *   output scenery or airport data files which can be shared with the community.

-WED is _not_ used to edit base terrain meshes, the files which give shape to terrain in X-Plane.
-To edit these files, use [MeshTool][10], a command-line tool to build base meshes from raw data.
+WED is _not_ used to edit base terrain meshes.
+Although these files also share the suffix `.dsf`, these files are different in that they give shape to terrain in X‑Plane.
+To create these files, use [MeshTool][10], a command-line tool to build base meshes from raw data.
 WED is also not used to edit or create 3-D models of aircraft, buildings, or other objects in the world.
 For information on using 3-D modeling programs such as AC3D or Blender to create X-Plane objects, see the [X-Plane Developer site][11], or [download the Plane Maker manual][12].

 #### Downloading and Installing WorldEditor ####

 To use WorldEditor, do the following:

-1. [Visit the X-Plane Developer site][13] and download the version of WED for your operating system.
+1. [Visit the X-Plane Developer WorldEditor page][13] and download the version of WED for your operating system.
 Save it to a location you will be able to find it, like the Desktop.

 2. Extract the WED executable from the ZIP file you just downloaded and save it somewhere you will be able to find it later (you can put it in your X-Plane directory, but this is not strictly necessary).
 WED is a single-executable file only, so no installer or other special installation procedures are required.